ai-traders/ide/README.md

           - <%= File.dirname(__FILE__) %>/test/integration/dummy_work:/ide/work
           - <%= File.dirname(__FILE__) %>/test/integration/dummy_identity:/ide/identity
  ```
+5. Whenever you use dummy identity (dummy configuration and secret files) for tests,
+ ensure, that they have proper permissions, e.g. `~/.ssh/id_rsa` has permissions:
+ `600`.
 5. In Test-Kitchen tests keep 1 spec file named: `a_ide_scripts_spec.rb` so that
  it is run as the first one and it sets ide identity for the rest of the tests.
 6. http://gitlab.ai-traders.com/lab/docs/blob/master/ReleaseCycle/DockerImage.md